afeld/python-public-policy/assignments.md

    1. Follow [these instructions](https://help.turnitin.com/feedback-studio/d2l/LTI13/student/submitting-a-paper/submitting-a-paper.htm) to upload the PDF.

 When you're ready to have it formally re-graded, please resubmit through the same Assignment in {{lms_name}}.

-After the resubmission deadline passes for each Assignment, the solutions will be posted in [`shared/solutions/`](https://padmgp-4506-fall.rcnyu.org/user-redirect/tree/shared/solutions/).
 {%- endif %}

 Note: In-class exercises will not be graded.